upper/upper.io/site/website/blog/2020-08-29-whats-new-on-upper-v4.md

 sponsorship and feedback on `upper/db`'s development around the CockroachDB adapter.
 We're going to have more news on this pretty soon, thank you!

-Software development requires love, time and effort, please consider sponsoring [xiam](https://github.com/sponsors/xiam), the current maintainer, for more `upper/db`-related work.
+Software development requires love, time and effort, if you'd like to help keep me more focused on developing software please consider sponsoring [me (xiam)](https://github.com/sponsors/xiam) on GitHub.
+Thank you!